 Crazy Italian chocolate cake (egg free chocolate cake)

-The amazing egg-free chocolate cake that’s also dairy-free and takes 5 minutes to make.
+The amazing egg-free chocolate cake that’s also dairy-free and takes under 10 minutes.

 Prep time – 5 minutes

 Cooking time – 50 minutes

 1 ½ cups standard flour (or gluten-free flour mix without raising agent)

 1 1/4 cups caster sugar